 -

-Large Diameters (≥10mm, $400–$2,000+): Built for heavy-duty tasks like hydraulic systems.
-A 12mm stainless steel valve needs thick walls, reinforced seals, and a powerful solenoid to handle 20+ bar pressure, using 5x more material than a small plastic valve.
+Large Diameters (≥ 10 mm, $400–$2,000+): Built for heavy-duty tasks like hydraulic systems or large pneumatic manifolds.
+A 12 mm stainless-steel Miniature Solenoid Valve demands thick walls, reinforced seals, and a high-power solenoid coil to handle 20+ bar pressure—using roughly five times more material than a small plastic valve.
 The result?
-A price tag that reflects both material usage and the need for structural integrity testing.
+A premium miniature solenoid valve cost that reflects both material usage and rigorous structural-integrity testing.
+For competitive pricing, look to established China miniature pneumatic valve manufacturers that can deliver large-bore valves at scale.

 Diameter influences Miniature Solenoid Valve Price through engineering complexity: smaller valves demand precision, medium sizes balance affordability, and large diameters incur premium costs for heavy-duty use.